 Liquid Trade Waste Charges are levied in accordance with Council's adopted policy: "Discharge of Liquid Trade Waste to the Sewerage System".
-This Policy was implemented to manage and control discharge to the public sewerage system and to recover Council's additional costs in the transportation, treatment and disposal of liquid trade waste.
+This Policy was implemented to manage and control discharge to the public sewerage system and to recover Council's additional costs of transportation, treatment, and disposal of liquid trade waste.
 Copies of the Policy are available on Council's website or from Council offices.